 ACECColorado is important to the industry as a whole because there is strength in numbers.
 Together we speak with one powerful voice.
 The Council is a place for members to learn from each other, to create opportunities for each other through collaboration and consortium involvement.
 We protect the interests of our industry by advocating for best practices, providing input and feedback to agencies that contract for our services to ensure fair and balanced opportunity.

 Importantly, we advocate for continuing education, upholding the value of professional licensure, and delivery of ethical service to further the stature of our industry.

 ACEC/CO firms range in size from the small to very large, and serve as consultants to government, industry, contractors, developers, and private sector clients.
 The annual business volume of members in the Colorado organization is in excess of $300 million.
-Much of these professional services are performed for out-of-state clients resulting in a considerable positive economic impact and increase in the number of jobs within Colorado.

 The annual construction cost arising from the services of ACEC/CO firms (both within and outside the State) exceeds two billion dollars.
 Private consultants have historically maintained an important role in Colorado’s economy.

 Consulting engineering firms in ACEC/CO provide expertise for a wide range of activities including acoustical, chemical, civil, electrical, geotechnical, industrial, materials, mechanical, mining, petroleum, photogrammetric, structural, transportation, water resources, environmental and agricultural engineering and surveying.